lcolladotor/derfinderExample/fullCoverage/README.md

 Explanation of files
 ====================

+This folder has the scripts for extracting the un-filtered coverage information from the BAM files.

 # fullCoverage.sh

 This shell script runs __derfinder2__ data processing steps: __makeBamList()__ and __loadCoverage()__.
 The coverage cutoff used is set to _NULL_ so that no filtering will be done when processing the BAM files.